Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 - Very limited capacity

-- Waitlist for new clients
+- Waiting list for new clients

-- Can't keep up with fast growth
+- Can't keep pace with rapid growth

 Recommendation: Ideal for smaller D2C brands looking for a personal partner.
 If you want to work with Marco, reach out early.